-Over the last year I’ve learned a few tricks to create healthy meatloaf recipes that taste delicious.
-If you have other tips or tricks share them in the comments.
+Over the last year, I’ve learned a few tricks to create a healthy meatloaf recipe that tastes delicious.

 Use a panade

 Most people struggle using leaner meats to make meatloaf because lean meats tend to result in a dry meatloaf.

 The key to a moist and juicy meatloaf is to use a panade.
 A panade is a slice of bread and milk mashed together to form a paste.
 You can also use crackers in place of bread.

 I use whole wheat bread because I have it on hand, but you can use any bread.
 I’ve even used gluten-free bread with success.

 I use one slice of bread and 2 -3 tablespoons of milk per 1 pound of ground meat as a general rule.
 You want the paste to be moist and mushy so add more milk if needed.